 As to ensure a proper planned review process, a Process Plan was approved and focuses on the organizational arrangements for the planning process and indicates the time-frames and community participation processes.
-This was done in line with the guidelines set out in the Municipal Finance Management Act and Municipal Systems Act, and concrete efforts were made to align the planning and budgeting processes.
-The process illustrates the important relationship between the IDP, the budget and the Performance Management System.
+This was done in line with the guidelines set out in the Municipal Finance Management Act and concrete efforts were made to align the planning and budgeting processes.
+The process illustrates the important relationship between the IDP and the Performance Management System.